VCurry20/pands-project/README.md

 > An overview of the Dataset

-> A guide to python and the relevant modules
+> A guide to python and modules within Python we used to review the Dataset

-> Display the results of python analysis of the dataset
+> Display the results of Python analysis of the Dataset

-> Display graphs of the dataset
+> Display graphs of the Dataset

 ### Fisher's Iris Dataset
-There are approximately 300 types of Iris, the name Iris comes from the Greek Goddess Iris, who was the Goddess of the Rainbow or a messenger of the Gods.
-[4] [5] The names derives from the fact that they can be found in a wide variety of colours.
-These are a colourful showy plant which grow in the spring or summer and can be found in a variety of different climates and locations.
+There are approximately 300 types of Iris globally.
+The name Iris comes from the Greek Goddess Iris, who was the Goddess of the Rainbow or a messenger of the Gods.
+[4] [5] The names derives from the fact that Irises can be found in a wide variety of colours.
+These are a colourful showy plant which grow in the spring or summer and can be found in a diverse range of climates and locations.
 [3] [7]

 <br/>
 The Iris Fisher data set examines three different types of Iris: